 - Paper ephemera – Musical scores, radio station archives, sheet music, event posters and interview transcriptions

 - Landmarks – The physical locations where the Detroit sound was created are equally important as the product they generate

-DSC artifacts will be cataloged and maintained in a secure, climate controlled facility in Detroit, which will isolate recordings from external magnetic or radio interference through our Vault Project.
-Currently, our primary preservation strategy is digitization of analog materials and digital Oral Histories.
+DSC artifacts are cataloged and maintained in secure, climate controlled facilities in Detroit, which isolate recordings from external magnetic or radio interference.
+Currently, our primary preservation strategy is digitization of analog materials.

-The DSC will convert and maintain digital files of artifacts in a secure location along with their physical counterparts according to specific standards.
+DSC converts and maintains digital files of artifacts in secure locations along with their physical counterparts according to specific standards.
 Editors can create additional copies maintained for public access.
-Curators will audit, maintain, and insure the integrity of these files and physical items over time.
+Curators audit, maintain, and insure the integrity of these files and physical items over time.